In This Section:

 b) Where a make-up test is not possible or the student’s circumstances do not permit a make-up test, the instructor may allocate the percentage weight of the test to any combination of the remaining term work and/or final exam in the course.

 c) If the student misses the remaining term work for acceptable reasons, the full percentage weight of the missed work may be allocated to the final exam.
 Exception: the weight of a final exam in a 100-series course may not be increased beyond 80% as an initial accommodation for a legitimate absence.
 However, if the student misses the make-up opportunity or subsequent test that was to be re-weighted, then the weight of the final exam may be increased beyond 80%.

 d) In courses where the mid-term test is the only marked work in the course other than the final examination, an initial make-up test opportunity normally must be given.

 - No student is automatically entitled to a second make-up test opportunity.
-The department will determine what accommodation is appropriate for a student who misses a make-up test for legitimate reasons.
+The academic unit will determine what accommodation is appropriate for a student who misses a make-up test for legitimate reasons.

-- A student who misses a term test cannot subsequently petition for late withdrawal from the course without academic penalty on the grounds that he or she has had no term work returned before the drop date.
+- A student who misses a term test cannot subsequently petition for late withdrawal from the course without academic penalty on the grounds that no term work was returned before the drop date.

 A Faculty final examination counting for between one-third and two-thirds of the final mark must be held in each 100-series course, unless exemption has been granted by the Faculty of Arts & Science.
+In 200-, 300- and 400-series courses, the Departments will decide whether or not an examination is appropriate.
 Courses in the 200-series will normally have a final examination.
-In 200-, 300- and 400-series courses, the Departments will decide whether or not an examination is appropriate.
-The ratio of term work to examination mark will be the same for all sections of multi-section courses that have final examinations.
+The ratio of term work to examination will be the same for all sections of multi-section courses that have final examinations.
 The relative value of each part of a written examination must be indicated on the question paper.